Disney Unveils Possible Plans And Considerations For Reopening Of Its Theme Parks

-The Walt Disney World Resort is just one of many locations that have closed due to the coronavirus pandemic, but reopening plans are in development.
-Having been closed for nearly two months, people are wondering how things will be once the theme parks open again, and they’re allowed back in.
-Disney has now unveiled some of the plans and considerations they’re looking at for the new normal.
+The Walt Disney World Resort is just one of many attractions that have closed due to the coronavirus pandemic, but reopening plans are in development.
+Now that the theme parks have been closed for nearly two months, people are wondering how things will be once they open to the public again.
+Disney has now unveiled some of the plans and considerations that might become the company’s new normal.

-Shanghai Disneyland is reopening its park on May 11, but it will happen with new restrictions and guidelines.
+Shanghai Disneyland is reopening its park on May 11, but it will have new restrictions and guidelines in place.
 Some of those include temperature checks and limited capacity, both of which the domestic parks could implement in their locations.

 Dr. Pamela Hymel is the Chief Medical Officer for the Disney Parks, and she released a lengthy letter via the Disney Parks Blog this week.
-In that letter, she addresses guests directly and lets them know that they are working closely with the CDC and US Travel Association to come up with their new guidelines.
+In that letter, she addressed guests directly and let them know that the company is working closely with the Centers for Disease Control and Prevention and the U.S. Travel Association to come up with new guidelines.

 As previously reported by The Inquisitr, there was speculation that the parks could reopen in phases and with stricter sanitation methods in place.
-Also, Disney executive Bob Iger said it wouldn’t be out of the question for all guests to have their temperatures taken before park entry.
+Additionally, Disney executive Bob Iger said it wouldn’t be out of the question for all guests to have their temperatures taken before park entry.

-Dr. Hymel’s report details some of the plans and considerations that Disney is looking at to reopen its parks, resorts, and stores.
-There are no exact details as far as numbers or how enforcement will work, but guests should not be surprised to see some of these methods in the future.
+Hymel’s report details some of the plans and considerations that Disney is looking at to reopen its parks, resorts, and stores.
+There are no exact details about numbers or how enforcement will work, but guests should not be surprised to see some of the following methods in the future.

-- Phase reopening
+- Phased reopening

 - Social distancing and capacity measures